Inclusive Support for All Students

 JAWS: Screen-reading software for Windows.
 Available on one specific computer within the library.
 Speak to the library staff for more information.

 Texthelp Read and Write Gold: Dyslexia support software to assist users in developing skills in reading and writing.
-Available on all ISS-supported PCs via AppsAnywhere.
+Available on all ISS-supported PCs via AppsAnywhere. **NOTE: Due to the Covid-19 pandemic, Texthelp have kindly opened up their licensing to cover offsite use on personal devices until further notice.
+Please download this document to find out how to install it away from campus**

 Office 365: A cloud-based system that provides access to email, applications and many more related services.
 It is available to all students and staff at the University.
 Once you are a student your Lancaster email will be the main method we use to contact you.